A day rarely goes by without a scam likely call showing up on your caller ID. If you’re like most people, you send that call straight to voicemail.

 The best vendors will automatically register your number through 10DLC, certifying it as legitimate and preventing anyone from spoofing it.
 They’ll also pay close attention to any FCC amendments that require changes to your numbers or outbound calling strategy.
 Some of these providers even have their own proprietary machine learning models that learn which numbers are more likely to show up as spam.

-Here at Kixie, we have an AI-powered “ConnectionBoost,” which replaces numbers more likely to be marked as spam with local, registered ones that are least likely to be marked as spam.
+Here at Kixie, we have an AI-powered “ConnectionBoost,” which replaces numbers more likely to be marked as spam with local, registered ones that are least likely to be marked as scam likely.
 As Kixie identifies spammy numbers, it removes them from its customer pool which further decreases the chances of our customers’ calls showing up as spam.

 In fact, ConnectionBoost is so powerful that the trusted number of Kixie calls is over five times higher than those of other VOIP competitors.
 Because of ConnectionBoost and its other spam-reducing features, Kixie has a better chance of reducing the instances of your calls showing as spam than any other platform on the market.